 5) Provide growth opportunities

 It doesn’t have to be a job promotion, necessarily.
-Growth opportunities could also mean providing access to courses or conferences that can help workers learn new professional skills or offering to mentor them outside of work hours.
+Growth opportunities could also mean providing access to courses or conferences that can help workers gain new expertise.

 6) Focus on company culture